132nd-etcher/docs/EDLM/index.md

 ##### *Mitigation*

-* The rendering, formatting and layout is done by a professional (although free) typesetting application that has been in existence since 1985.
+* The rendering, formatting and layout is done by a professional (although free) typesetting application that has been in existence since 1985: [Latex](https://en.wikipedia.org/wiki/LaTeX).
 32 years of development, testing and improvements have made it quite robust.
-It has been in use for decades by the scientific and teaching community all around the world for papers, essays, reports, etc.
+It has been in use for decades by the scientific and teaching community all around the world for papers, essays, reports, etc..
+Even if we might disagree with some of the minor formatting choices it makes when it comes to typesetting the document (I sometimes do myself, with the placement of pictures for example), we can at least be sure that the standard it follows is accepted world-wide, and is the result of decades of professionnal work.
 * The layout/format will be 100% identical for all documentation published by the //wing, branding our documents with a unique "personality", and giving an overall "neat" picture of the Wing to the external world.
-* In case of necessity, when part of the output does not fit a specific need of ours, we can take advantage of the maturity of the tools and customize every little detail to our needs (this would of course be my job).
+* In case it becomes necessary, when part of the output does not fit a specific need of ours, we can take advantage of the maturity of the tools and customize every little detail to our needs (this would of course be my job, unless someone else feels like diving in the gory implementation details =) ).

 #### Resources like pictures, videos, sound, are to be included on the side
 All the files that are to appear in the final document will be referenced in Markdown as links only, pointing to a file that exists near the Markdown source document (I'll come back on the structure later).